Inflectra/rapise-documentation/docs/Manuals/kb.md

 ### <a onclick="return RegisterKbClick('KB17', 'Running a Rapise script from the command-line on a 64-bit machine')" target="_blank"  href="https://www.inflectra.com/Support/KnowledgeBase/KB17.aspx">KB17</a> Running a Rapise script from the command-line on a 64-bit machine

-If you try and run a Rapise script from the command-line on a 64-bit machine you may get the following error message: cmd . exe cscript "C:\Program Files (x86)\Inflectra\Rapise\Engine\SeSExecutor.js" "C:\Users\myuser\Documents\My Rapise Tests\MyTest1\MyTest1.sstest" Results in CScript Error: Execution of the Windows Script Host failed.
-(0x80020102)
+If you try and run a Rapise script from the command-line on a 64-bit machine you may get an error message.
+Learn how to fix it from the article.

 ### <a onclick="return RegisterKbClick('KB13', 'Test-Scripts suddenly moving/clicking at false locations')" target="_blank"  href="https://www.inflectra.com/Support/KnowledgeBase/KB13.aspx">KB13</a> Test-Scripts suddenly moving/clicking at false locations